gilmore-lab/databrary-authorizations/Templates-PIs.md

 To save researchers time and annoyance, with each new school I have generally been submitting agreements to the university on behalf of the researcher requesting authorization.
 At **[Institution Name]** we can see that there is a **[dean of research office]**.
 Is that the office that helps you submit grant proposals or can sign research agreements?
 Perhaps you have a contact in that office that we can reach out to?

-Can I have your permission to reach out to the appropriate official at **[Institution Name]** on your behalf (I will of course keep you in the loop on all correspondence)?
+Once we know the best office or official to contact, can I have your permission to reach out to the appropriate official at **[Institution Name]** on your behalf (I will of course keep you in the loop on all correspondence)?

 Many thanks,
 Andrea